MicrosoftDocs/dataexplorer-docs/data-explorer/isolated-compute.md

 # Enable isolated compute on your Azure Data Explorer cluster

 Isolated compute virtual machines (VMs) enable customers to run their workload in a hardware isolated environment dedicated to single customer.
 Clusters deployed with isolated compute VMs are best suited for workloads that require a high degree of isolation for compliance and regulatory requirements.
-The compute SKU(s) offer isolation to secure data without sacrificing the flexibility in configuration.
+The compute SKUs offer isolation to secure data without sacrificing the flexibility in configuration.
 For more information, see [compute isolation](/azure/security/fundamentals/isolation-choices#compute-isolation) and [Azure guidance for isolated compute](/azure/azure-government/azure-secure-isolation-guidance#compute-isolation).

 Azure Data Explorer provides support for isolated compute using SKU **Standard_E64i_v3**.
 This SKU can scale up and down automatically to meet the needs of your application or enterprise.
-Isolated compute support is available in the following regions:
-* West US 2
-* East US
-* South Central US

 Isolated compute VMs, although highly priced, are the ideal SKU for running workloads that require server instance-level isolation.
 For more information about supported SKUs for Azure Data Explorer, see [select the correct VM SKU for your Azure Data Explorer cluster](manage-cluster-choose-sku.md).